 - 5.2.
-The Chair, or a spokesperson/member appointed by the Committee, may speak on behalf of the Committee to Council or the public; Prior consultation with the Committee members on the topic of discussion is strongly encouraged.
+The Chair, or a spokesperson/member appointed by the Committee, may speak on behalf of the Committee to Council or the public.
 Other members shall not act, or speak, on behalf of the Committee without prior approval of the Committee. - 5.3.
-The Chair may be requested to contribute to Municipal public statements about matters pertaining to anti-Black racism, by the Mayor who is the Chief Spokesperson for the Municipality of Clarington. - 5.4.
-A Committee, or its members, shall not issue petitions, resolutions, or position papers on behalf of the Committee unless specifically authorized by Council resolution. - 5.5.
-A Committee, and its members, shall also not act outside of the mandate and advisory capacity of the Committee.
+The Chair may be requested to contribute to Municipal public statements about matters pertaining to inclusion, diversity, equity and anti-racism by the Mayor who is the Chief Spokesperson for the Municipality of Clarington. - 5.4.
+The Committee, or its members, shall not issue petitions, resolutions, or position papers on behalf of the Committee unless specifically authorized by Council resolution. - 5.5.
+The Committee, and its members, shall also not act outside of the mandate and advisory capacity of the Committee.
 Should the Committee wish to comment on an issue that is within the mandate of another Council committee, the Chair shall consult with the responsible Staff Liaison(s) and the Chair of the other Committee. - 5.6.
-The Committee, by resolution, shall have the right to censure members that, with the Committee's agreeance, are misrepresenting the Committee and may request Council to remove that person from the Committee, by providing a brief explanation of the request within a recommendation of the Committee's minutes (which may include closed session.)
+The Committee, by resolution, shall have the right to censure members that, in the Committee's opinion, are misrepresenting the Committee and may request Council to remove that person from the Committee, by providing a brief explanation of the request within a recommendation of the Committee's minutes (which may include closed session).